NipunDas/Taskinator-Project/README.md

 # Installing Bootstrap

-You can install React-Bootstrap via npm or yarn (Install in react-frontend package).
+You can install React-Bootstrap via npm or yarn (Install in the react-frontend package).

 Using npm:

 `npm install react-bootstrap bootstrap`

-[Components](https://react-bootstrap.netlify.app/docs/components/accordion) can be imported within a JavaScript file like this
+[Components](https://react-bootstrap.netlify.app/docs/components/accordion) can be imported within a JavaScript file like this:

 `import Button from 'react-bootstrap/Button';`

 # Connecting to the cloud database

-To access the cloud database, you need a .env file with the environment variables `MONGODB_URI` for the backend server to connect to the database and `COMPASS_URI`, which you can put into MongoDB Compass to connect to the cloud database and see the data.
+To host the backend server locally, you will need to connect to the cloud database.
+You need a .env file with the environment variables `MONGODB_URI`, for the backend server to connect to the database, and `COMPASS_URI`, which you can put into MongoDB Compass to connect to the cloud database and access the data in Compass.
 The .env file should be put in the root of the express-backend package, and should not be checked into git.
 For the `MONGODB_URI` environment variable to be read, run the following command to install the dotenv package.

 `npm install dotenv`